Mary Evans Picture Library

 Alternative explanations: One of the possible explanations offered relates to the web making activities of spiders.
 Some types of spiders are known to migrate through the air, sometimes in large numbers, on cobweb gliders.
 The threads created by these airborne arachnids are delicate enough to dissolve upon handling.
 As string-like lines that appear out of nowhere and form unique patterns.

 They are also known as Spider Strings and are linked to String Theory in Physics.
 Metaphysically they are said to weave all of matter together to form the basic geometric patterns - the Spider Web Effect with all things emerge from once source - move out in geometric progressions yet all remains linked to the source through the web.
 Angel hair is sometimes connected to UFO sightings or the presence of angels.
+I am not aware of any scientific data that can define the exact cause or composition of angel hair.
+Non-the-less it does manifest into the physical realms.

 In 1989 I awoke one morning to find odd patterns made out of some sort of fiber-like material on my blanket and the navy carpet in my bedroom.